Wanjaliza/alx-system_engineering-devops/0x15-api/README.md

 ## 0x15-api

-An introduction into APIs mainly RESTful APIs and microservices.
+An introduction into APIs mainly RESTful APIs and the concept of microservices versus monolithic application.